 To help execute this project, which would face numerous challenges posed by the harsh climate, Alcoa appointed Bechtel as the prime contractor.
 Alcoa celebrated the formal opening of the smelter, completed on schedule and on budget in less than three years after breaking ground.
 The finished Fjarðaál created approximately 400 jobs.

 Protecting a unique location

-Designed as a zero-waste-to-landfill project, the Fjarðaál smelter is among the most environmentally sustainable facilities of its kind.
-Mirroring our customer’s environmental commitment, Bechtel worked closely with vendors and suppliers to ensure the return of reusable materials, and we contracted with local firms for recycling.
-Ultimately, more than 90 percent of construction waste was diverted from landfills.
-For our efforts, Bechtel earned Iceland's highest environmental award, the Conch.
+Bechtel worked in close collaboration with Alcoa to design the zero-waste-to-landfill project, which resulted in Fjarðaál being among the most environmentally sustainable facilities of its kind.
+In order to ensure our customer could meet its commitments, Bechtel worked with vendors and suppliers to guarantee the return of reusable materials and contracted local firms for recycling.
+Ultimately, more than 90 percent of construction waste was diverted from landfills and no process water was discharged into the nearby fjord.

 Which way the wind blows

 Iceland’s coastal winds can reach 90 miles (145 kilometers) per hour, which shut down crane operations and other works.
 The project team overcame this issue by building modules on the ground and even purchasing entire buildings preassembled, so they could be installed when possible.
 The team also developed an innovative construction plan to erect Fjarðaál’s potroom roof from platforms indoors to protect ironworkers.

 Working together to supply Fjarðaál